rust-mobile/android_logger-rs/README.md

 }
 ```

-To allow all logs, use the default filter:
+To allow all logs, use the default filter with min level Trace:

 ```rust
 #[macro_use] extern crate log;